surya-bit/nlp-app/README.md

        search.

 # Installation libraries
-python3, node , npm , flask , pip , tensorflow , pytorch , transformers , pandas , sklearn.metrics.pairwise .
+There is requirements file in client which has all the libraries needed to run the code. python3, node , npm , flask , pip , tensorflow , pytorch , transformers , pandas , sklearn.metrics.pairwise .

 # Instructions on how to run the tool locally